Alabama Fishing Regulations: Your Complete Guide for 2025

 • Catch and release best practices

-By the end of this article, you’ll be well-equipped to plan your fishing adventures in Alabama while contributing to the long-term sustainability of the state’s fisheries.
+By the end of this article, you will be well-equipped to plan your fishing adventures in Alabama while contributing to the long-term sustainability of the state’s fisheries.

 Who Needs an Alabama Fishing License?

-• Children under the age of 16 can fish without a license.
+• Children under 16, regardless of residency status, can fish without a license.

 Types of Alabama Fishing Licenses